Manoj Bhargava: Tax evasion investigation

-His charitable giving methods have become the subject of investigation.
-In 2009, Bhargava announced a donation of a 45% stake in Living Essentials, valued at approximately $1 billion, to the Rural India Supporting Trust, a charity he established.
+His charitable giving methods have been the subject of investigation.
+In 2009, he donated 45% of Living Essentials, valued at approximately $1 billion, to the Rural India Supporting Trust, a charity he established.
 The trust later sold this stake to a separate entity linked to Bhargava in exchange for a $624 million promissory note.
 This transaction allowed Bhargava to claim a large tax deduction.

-In 2018, the Internal Revenue Service (IRS) retroactively disallowed the tax deductions.
-Federal authorities subsequently began an investigation into his finances.
-By 2023–2024, the U.S. Senate Finance Committee was examining the transactions, and a federal grand jury had issued subpoenas for his financial records.
-Investigators are focused on whether Bhargava improperly claimed charitable deductions for assets over which he retained control.
-The investigation is also examining offshore holdings.
+Investigating the transaction, in 2018 the Internal Revenue Service (IRS) disqualified several hundred million dollars in tax deductions.
+After a federal grand jury requested 12 years of his financial records in 2021, The U.S. Senate Finance Committee was examining the transactions by 2024, focusing on offshore holdings and possibly improperly claimed charitable deductions.
 Senator Ron Wyden, chair of the Senate Finance Committee, suggested the case could result in one of the largest tax penalties in U.S. history.
-The investigation was ongoing as of 2025.
+With Bhargava denying his donations failed to comply with all tax guidelines, the investigation was ongoing as of 2025.